Reproductive system: Other mammals

 Most mammal reproductive systems are similar, however, there are some notable differences between the non-human mammals and humans.
 For instance, most male mammals have a penis which is stored internally until erect, and most have a penis bone or baculum.
 Additionally, both males and females of most species do not remain continually sexually fertile as humans do and the females of most mammalian species don't grow permanent mammaries like human females do either.
 Like humans, most groups of mammals have descended testicles found within a scrotum, however, others have descended testicles that rest on the ventral body wall, and a few groups of mammals, such as elephants, have undescended testicles found deep within their body cavities near their kidneys.

 The reproductive system of marsupials is unique in that the female has two vaginae, both of which open externally through one orifice but lead to different compartments within the uterus; males usually have a two-pronged penis, which corresponds to the females' two vaginae.
 Marsupials typically develop their offspring in an external pouch containing teats to which their newborn young (joeys) attach themselves for post uterine development.
 Also, marsupials have a unique prepenial scrotum.
 The 15 mm long newborn joey instinctively crawls and wriggles the 15 cm, while clinging to fur, on the way to its mother's pouch.

-The uterus and vagina are unique to mammals with no homologue in birds, reptiles, amphibians, or fish.
-In place of the uterus the other vertebrate groups have an unmodified oviduct leading directly to a cloaca, which is a shared exit-hole for gametes, urine, and feces.
-Monotremes (i.e. platypus and echidnas), a group of egg-laying mammals, also lack a uterus and vagina, and in that respect have a reproductive system resembling that of a reptile.
+In regards to males, the mammalian penis has a similar structure in reptiles and a small percentage of birds while the scrotum is only present in mammals.
+Regarding females, the vulva is unique to mammals with no homologue in birds, reptiles, amphibians, or fish.
+The clitoris, however, can be found in some reptiles and birds.
+In place of the uterus and vagina, non-mammal vertebrate groups have an unmodified oviduct leading directly to a cloaca, which is a shared exit-hole for gametes, urine, and feces.
+Monotremes (i.e. platypus and echidnas), a group of egg-laying mammals, also lack a uterus, vagina, and vulva, and in that respect have a reproductive system resembling that of a reptile.

 Dogs

-In domestic canines, sexual maturity (puberty) occurs between the ages of 6 to 12 months for both males and females, although this can be delayed until up to two years of age for some large breeds.
+In domestic canines, sexual maturity (puberty) occurs between the ages of 6 and 12 months for both males and females, although this can be delayed until up to two years of age for some large breeds.